Stathis96/IIOT/README.md

 # IIOT
-Literature Review on Industrial Internet Of Things
+Literature Review on Industrial Internet Of Things based on IEEE template